The Fisherman and his Flute: The fable and its analogues

 La Fontaine had made of the story an artificial pastoral in which Tircis tried to charm the fishes to the hook of the shepherdess Annette but did not succeed until he used a net to catch them.
 It ended with the cynical reflection that force accomplishes more than charm in the context of statecraft, which echoes the conclusion in Herodotus.
 However, different morals were drawn by other writers.
 According to Babrius, only when one succeeds is it time to rejoice.
 For William Caxton and Roger L'Estrange, the lesson to be learned is that there is a proper time and place for everything.

 Other allusions to or analogues of the fable have varied widely over the centuries.
-Commentators have seen a likeness to the story, although only in the detail of dancing to the pipe, in Jesus’ parable of the children playing in the market-place who cry to each other, “We piped for you and you would not dance; we wept and wailed and you would not mourn” (Matthew 11.16-17, Luke 7.31-2).
+Commentators have seen a likeness to the story, although only in the detail of dancing to the pipe, in Jesus's parable of the children playing in the market-place who cry to each other, "We piped for you and you would not dance; we wept and wailed and you would not mourn" (Matthew 11.16–17, Luke 7.31–2).
 There is an echo here too of the criticism of unresponsive behaviour found in Herodotus.

 In Mediaeval times a story about a peasant who really had the power to charm fishes to the shore with his harp-playing appeared in the Gesta Romanorum, while dancing fishes figure in a fable by Ivan Krylov.
 There the king of the beasts has given the fox guardianship of the rivers but, when he comes on a tour of inspection, discovers the fox cooking the fish.
-Asked for an explanation, the fox explains that the fish in the boiling water are dancing for joy at the lion’s visit.
+Asked for an explanation, the fox explains that the fish in the boiling water are dancing for joy at the lion's visit.